-Figure 1: "New York's slum dwellers escape from their windowless hovels.
-"On a hot night the streets are filled with families all panting and praying for fresh air.""
-Source of caption and image: Bettmann 1974, p.
-13.
+sketch with the following caption: "New York's slum dwellers escape from their windowless hovels.
+"On a hot night the streets are filled with families all panting and praying for fresh air" (Bettmann 1974, p.
+13).

 Heppenheimer (2005) claims that the human effort to cool their living quarters is widespread and ancient.
 He says there is evidence that "ancient Greeks, Romans, Jews, and Chinese all collected ice and snow for cooling."
 He specifically mentions that a caliph from the eighth-century, Mahdi of Baghdad, forced hundreds of slaves to carry snow from the mountains to keep his summer palace cool.